capreolina/gists/what-s-next-for-oddjobs/odd-job-initiative/README.md

 (In Discord-flavoured Markdown)

-- This is the style that I used to use, long ago when I recruited through `#recruitment` in the ML Discord:
+- This is the style that I used to use, long ago when I recruited through `#recruitment` in the MapleLegends Discord server:

   ```markdown
   __**R\>Oddjobs**__ (<https://oddjobs.codeberg.page/>)